ankrutik/notes/Pour Over Dial In.md

 	- Time
 		- watch the bloom
 		- you can stop once the bubbling stops
+		- Standards
+			- mostly around 35 to 40 seconds
 	- Chilled
 - Pour
 	- Mix of bare kettle and Melodrip